New Zealand Gallantry and Bravery Awards

 - New Zealand Defence Force Recipients of the New Zealand Bravery Medal

 Information (including the award citations) on non-New Zealand Defence Force personnel who have been awarded the New Zealand Bravery Decoration or the New Zealand Bravery Medal is available in the New Year's, Queen's Birthday, and Special Honours Lists since 1995 section of the New Zealand Honours Unit (Department of Prime Minister and Cabinet) website.
-In particular, see the Special Honours List 1999, the Special Honours List 29 January 2005, the Special Honours List 14 October 2006, the Special Honours List 3 May 2008, the Special Honours List 2 April 2011 and the Special Honours List 2 December 2013 and the Special Honours List 23 June 2014, the Special Honours List 9 December 2014, and the the Special Honours List 3 December 2015.
+In particular, see the Special Honours List 1999, the Special Honours List 29 January 2005, the Special Honours List 14 October 2006, the Special Honours List 3 May 2008, the Special Honours List 2 April 2011, the Special Honours List 2 December 2013 and the Special Honours List 23 June 2014, the Special Honours List 9 December 2014, and the the Special Honours List 3 December 2015.

 Link to Category Ribbons